project-oak/oak/cc/tflite_micro/README.md

 ```

 As bazel replaces the actual source location with `/proc/self/cwd` to achieve
-repeatable builds, it is required to add the mapping
+reproducible builds, it is required to add the mapping
 `"/proc/self/cwd": "${workspaceFolder}"`.

 After applying the configuration, you are good to go to set breakpoints in